pramatias/rustbook/rustbook102gpt.md

 }
 ```

-By using impl Summary for the return type, we specify that the
+By using this impl Trait syntax, we can keep the return type concise and
-returns_summarizable function returns some type that implements the Summary
-trait without naming the concrete type.
-In this case, returns_summarizable
-returns a Tweet, but the code calling this function doesn’t need to know that.
+abstract.
+The calling code doesn't need to know the specific type being

-The ability to specify a return type only by the trait it implements is
+returned; it's like getting a gift without knowing what's inside the box.
+It's a
+little mystery that makes our code more flexible and reusable.

-especially useful in the context of closures and iterators, which we cover in
+This feature becomes especially handy when working with closures and iterators,
-Chapter 13.
-Closures and iterators create types that only the compiler knows or
+which we'll explore in Chapter 13.
+These constructs often create complex types
-types that are very long to specify.
-The impl Trait syntax lets you concisely
+that are best left to the compiler to handle.
+With impl Trait, we can specify
-specify that a function returns some type that implements the Iterator trait
+that a function returns some type that implements a trait, without the need for
-without needing to write out a very long type.

-However, you can only use impl Trait if you’re returning a single type.
-For
-example, this code that returns either a NewsArticle or a Tweet with the return
-type specified as impl Summary wouldn’t work:
+lengthy type declarations.

+So, embrace the joy of surprises and let the impl Trait syntax simplify your
+code.
+It's like receiving a present and not knowing exactly what's inside, but
+knowing it's exactly what you need.

+You know what's funny?
+This Rust feature called impl Trait is really handy when
+it comes to returning types that implement a trait.
+It's like having a magic
+trick up your sleeve!

+Take a look at this code snippet:

 ```rust
  [This code does not compile!]